rsyncOSX/RsyncOSX_archived/README.md

 ## Hi there 👋

 RsyncOSX and RsyncUI are GUI´s on the Apple macOS plattform for the command line tool [rsync](https://github.com/WayneD/rsync).
-The main difference between the two apps are how the User Interface (UI) is built.
+The main difference between the two apps is how the User Interface (UI) is built.

 | App      | Lines & files | UI | Latest version  |  Version 1.0 |
 | ----------- | ----------- |   ----------- | -------- |  -------- |